linode/apl-docs/docs/for-devs/get-started/part-9.md

 ![kubecfg](../../img/target-up.png)

-When alertmanager is enabled, and alert notification receivers are configured, you will automatically receive an alert when your service is down.
+When alertmanager is enabled, and an alert notification receiver is configured, you will automatically receive an alert when your service is down.